jortel/gofer/docs/sphinx/examples/python.rst

         """
         pass

- # create my reply consumer using the correlation tag and
+ # create my reply consumer using the reply to and my listener
- # my listener

- reader = ReplyConsumer(tag)
+ reader = ReplyConsumer(reply_to)
  reader.start(Listener())

- #create an agent where consumer ID = "jortel" and
+ # create an agent where consumer ID = "jortel" and
- # setup for asynchronous invocation with my correlation tag.
-The async=True
+ # setup for asynchronous invocation with my reply route.
- # not needed because a ctag was specified.

- agent = Agent('jortel', ctag=tag)
+ agent = Agent('jortel', reply=reply_to)

  # invoke methods on the agent (remotely)
  dog = agent.Dog()